ayushkumarshah/dotfiles-mac/README.md

   $ ./setup.sh config
   ```

-- --ohmyzsh:-- Install ohmyzsh which makes your zsh terminal more powerful and enables features like autocompletion, syntax
+- **ohmyzsh:** Install ohmyzsh which makes your zsh terminal more powerful and enables features like autocompletion, syntax
   highlighting, displaying github branches, etc.

   ```console
   $ ./setup.sh ohmyzsh
   ```

-- --link-- Link all the necessary dotfiles (configurations) to your home directory.
+- **link** Link all the necessary dotfiles (configurations) to your home directory.
 Make sure you perform this as it is
     necessary for other apps as well.

   ```console
   $ ./setup.sh link
   ```

-- --brewapps:-- Install some basic useful apps like `Iterm2 terminal, VSCode, VLC, Spotify, Slack, etc` from the file .Brewfile.
+- **brewapps:** Install some basic useful apps like `Iterm2 terminal, VSCode, VLC, Spotify, Slack, etc` from the file .Brewfile.
 You can open
   anedit the .Brewfile so that only the apps you require are installed.
 You may add more apps or remove the apps present
   in the file.
 While adding apps in the Brewfile, you should know whether the app is found in brew or cask.
 You can use
   Brewfile to track the apps installed in your system and may update this file automatically so that you can reuse this